igxz/tetris-game/README.md

 # 🚀 Tetris game by Typescript, JQuery and Webpack

-you can now run following command to install and play.
+you can run following command to install and play.

 > install
 ```